-After several iterations, a coarsest weighted network $G_s$ consisting of only hundreds of nodes will be generated.
-For the network size of $G_s$ , stand-alone algorithms with high computing complexity will be acceptable for initial partitioning.
-Meanwhile, the weight of edges of coarser networks is set to reflect the weights of the finer network during the coarsening phase, so $G_s$ contains sufficient information to intelligently satisfy the balanced partition and the minimum edge-cut requirements.
+After several iterations, a coarsest weighted network G_s consisting of only hundreds of nodes will be generated.
+For the network size of G_s , stand-alone algorithms with high computing complexity will be acceptable for initial partitioning.
+Meanwhile, the weights of nodes and edges of coarser networks are set to reflect the weights of the finer network during the coarsening phase, so G_s contains sufficient information to intelligently satisfy the balanced partition and the minimum edgecut requirements.
 Plenty of traditional bisection methods are quite qualified for the task.
-In SPMN, it adopts the KL method with an $O(|\mathcal{E}|^3)$ computing complexity to divide $G_s$ into two partitions and then take recursive invocations of KL method on the partitions to generate balanced k partitions.
+In SPMN, it adopts the KL method with an $O(|\mathcal{E}|^3)$ computing complexity to divide G_s into two partitions and then take recursive invocations of KL method on the partitions to generate balanced k partitions.